 The immense effort and delay required for approval of clinical trials basically forces anyone who doesn’t have tenure already to devote his or her efforts to treating sick mice and rats.

-The article discusses two cousins with melanoma one of whom is in the control group and dying.
+The article discusses two cousins undergoing melanoma cancer treatment, one of whom is in the control group and dying.
 However, if any reader has malignant melanoma with metasteses but no metasteces to the brain or heart and no history of auto-immune diseases, I personally can arrange participation in a clinical trial without a control group.

 I am absolutely 100% serious.
 Commenters with melanoma are most extremely welcome and eagerly sought.